-If an existing constituent, represented by a local listing no longer meets the above liquidity requirements, liquid Depositary Receipts that do meet such requirements can be considered for inclusion.
-Depositary Receipts can only be considered if they are listed in the same geographical region as the local listing of the underlying security.
+If an existing constituent, represented by a local listing no longer meets the above liquidity requirements, liquid Depositary Receipts that do meet such requirements are considered for inclusion.
+Depositary Receipts can only be considered if they are listed in the same geographical region17 as the local listing of the underlying security.